mx-strk/InformationBottleneckAlgorithms/README.md

 ### Citation

-The code is distributed under the license ... .
+The code is distributed under the MIT license.
 When using the code for your publication please cite this repo as

-[SLB18] "Information Bottleneck Algorithms in Python", URL
+[SLB18] "Information Bottleneck Algorithms in Python", https://collaborating.tuhh.de/cip3725/ib_base/

 ### References
 [TPB99] N. Tishby, F. C. Pereira, and W. Bialek, “The information bottleneck method,” in 37th annual Allerton Conference on Communication, Control, and Computing, 1999, pp. 368–377.